daveio/.baseline/rules.md

 ## Rules

-Read `CLAUDE.md` for more information about the project if present.
+Read `CLAUDE.md` and `README.md` for more information about the project if present.

 ## Shell

 - You are operating in the `fish` shell.
-- Use `fish` syntax for any shell commands.
+- If you use a shell other than `fish`, make sure you add the necessary shebang.
-- Particularly of note:
+- Particularly of note under `fish`:
   - Any `$` must be escaped
   - `bash`/`zsh` syntax differs heavily from `fish`